 - Do not make any permanent repairs until you get approval from your insurance company.
 Your insurer might not fully reimburse you for permanent repairs made without their authorization.

 - Make any minor repairs to limit further damage to the home.
 You may be liable for damage that occurs after a storm has passed, so make temporary repairs, such as boarding up broken windows or throwing a tarp over a leaky roof.
+If you have to make temporary repairs to protect your home from the elements, be sure to save all of your receipts.

 - Get references from friends and relatives and contact the Better Business Bureau to obtain Reliability Reports on any company you are considering hiring.
 Visit our Website 24 hours a day at www.bbb.org.
 Or call 651-699-1111, toll-free at 1-800-646-6222.
 Shop around and get more than one estimate.